Pono CS-10V Concert Vintage Paniolo Guitar

 Body woods are solid Acacia, similar to Acacia Koa, but this species of Acacia is Acacia Preta.
 Color and tonal properties are similar for all Acacia woods.

 Wi'awa awa is what we use for the binding.
-It was Queen Liliokalani's favorite tree, and she had it planted at her government palace in Honolulu in the late 1800's, where it remains to this day.
+A more common name is Tamarind.
+This tree was Queen Liliokalani's favorite tree, and she had it planted at her government palace in Honolulu in the late 1800's, where it remains to this day.

 Guitars similar to the Pono CS-10V were part of Hawaii history in the later part of the 1800's.
 Prior to this time there were no stringed instruments in Hawaii.
 Ceremonies and festive occasions included percussive impliments, usually tapping on seasoned squash gourds.
 In 1794, as a gift, General Vancouver gave several head of cattle to King Kamehameha.
 Nice gesture, but no one here knew how to care or manage cattle, especially big long horn steer.

 A year later Vancouver realized that a change was necessary if they were going raise cattle in Hawaii.
-They were running wild, becoming diseased, and dying.
-So the first thing he asked the King to do was to put a 10 year "kapu" (ban), to legally leave them alone.
+They were running wild, destroying everything, themselves becoming diseased, and dying.
+So the first thing he asked the King to do was to put a 10 year "kapu" (ban) on killing any cattle, to legally leave them alone.
 Hawaiians love to eat, so this was not an easy task.
 But if they were caught and did kill one, the punishment was death (old Hawaii was not quite as sweet and tranquil as the tourist guides portray).

 The ban was apparently accepted by the King, and then for good measure he decided to increase the ban for another 35 years.
 However the problem was, after 35 years there were over 25,000 cattle roaming the hillsides, destroying forests, crops, and even killing people.
 And no one knew how to control cows.

 So what's this got to do with guitars?
 In 1832 the king lifted the ban.
-Vancouver, in cooperation with Kamehameha invited cowboys, or vaqueros (as the Mexicans called them), from California (back then there was no California, it was still called Mexico).
-These cowboys also brought their horses and herding skills, and their guitars (which they inherited from the Spaniards two hundred years earlier).
+General Vancouver, in cooperation with King Kamehameha invited cowboys, or vaqueros (as the Mexicans called them), from California (back then there was no California, it was still called Mexico) to assist in herding cattle.
+Along with their "cowboy" skills, they also brought with them horses and guitars.

 As for our CS-10V Concert Paniolo guitar, the appearance and tone is similar to the old style guitars in Hawaii.